deep-foundation/deeplinks/README.md

 # For mainterners

-Please publish this package using this command:
+Please publish new version of this package using this command:

 ```
 npm run package:version